Jacob-Barhak/FairTournament/README.md

 Fair Tournament
 ===============
-This project is currently under construction.
+This project is currently under construction yet is already working to some degree.
 Feel free to clone and contribute.

 This system attempts to create a fair tournament with M teams with N1,N2..Nm players in each team.